qkzk/fm/development.md

   - [x] document the config file
   - [x] load .tmTheme & .themedump
 - [x] Display inode number after size in context menu
+- [x] FIX: if a processus is terminated between listing (Directory) and display, the display crashes.
+Removed all unecessary unwrap.
+  Display empty lines for those processes.
+- [ ] numeric filenames aren't sorted properly.
+Check eza, ranger in /proc and investigate.
+Do they sort like (1, 10, 2) or (1, 2, 10) ?

 ## TODO